 Circle-line intersection

-If we want to find the points of intersection between a circle and a line, there are three possiblities:
+If we want to find the points of intersection between a circle and a straight line, there are three possibilities:

 - The line does not intersect the circle (0 points of intersection)